MattiaPolli93/angular-app/README.md

 ## Description

-An Angular project of the course, generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.
+The Angular project of the course, generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

 ## Development server